Config Analysis Dashboard Tool

 -

-Specific Applications: Choosing this option shows the Applications drop-down.
-Using this drop-down you'll select specific applications in your environment.
-You can choose as many applications as you want.
+Specific Applications: Choosing this option displays the Applications drop-down menu.
+Use this drop-down to select specific applications in your environment.
+You can choose as many applications as needed.

 -

-Specific Modules: Choosing this option shows the Modules drop-down.
-Using this drop-down you'll select specific modules in your environment.
-You can choose as many modules as you want.
+Specific Modules: Choosing this option displays the Modules drop-down menu.
+Use this drop-down to select specific modules in your environment.
+You can choose as many modules as needed.

 1. | After you've made your selection(s), click Submit. |

-Another pop-up appears showing your Request Number.
-You can use this number anytime to view the details and status of your request in the Dashboard.
+Another pop-up modal displays your Request Number.
+Use this number anytime to view the details and status of your request in the Config Analysis Dashboard.

 Filtering the Config Analysis Dashboard

 The Config Analysis Dashboard is where you'll find all your requests.
 As you continue to build applications, the number of requests will increase.
-But only 10 requests show per Dashboard page.
-You can click the pagination buttons below the table to see more.
-Or, to make it easier, you can use the dashboard's filters to help you find a particular request.
+But only ten requests display per Dashboard page.
+Click the pagination buttons below the table to see more.
+Or, to make it easier, you can use the dashboard's filters to help you find a specific request.
 You can use any or all these filters, depending on how specific you want to be.
-As you enter text into the fields, the result appears automatically.
-To clear all fields, just click the funnel icon to the far right.
+As you enter text into the fields, the result displays automatically.
+To clear all fields, click the funnel icon to the far right.

 Let’s take a look at the available filters: